risahyusuf/Hotel-Website/README.md

 Contains the logo and social media icons for call, Facebook, YouTube, Instagram and Telegram.

 ## Main mobile menu
+- Opens when the menu/hamburger button is clicked.
-- Contains the exit button, logo and icon at the top arranged side by side.
-Also contains the following listed below;
+- Contains the exit button which closes the menu when clicked, logo and icon at the top arranged side by side.
+Also contains the following listed below when the menu is opened;
 - Last minute deals
 - Blog
 - About us
 - Contact
+- Currency and language sign
+- Social media icons

 ## Design and
-The structure wa made using HTML and JavaScript. all repetitive content (why choose us, special offers, reviews and recent post) were rendered dynamically using JavaScript
+The structure was made using HTML and JavaScript. all repetitive content (why choose us, special offers, reviews and recent post) and main menu mobile were rendered dynamically using JavaScript
 The page is styled using CSS and follows modern design principles;
 - Font families; "Montserrat" for all text.
-- Primary accent colour # (blue) and # (orange)
+- Primary accent colour #3D97B4 (blue) and #EE685F (red)
 - Background: White -Responsive design
 - Ensures an optimised experience for mobile users.
 - Layout adapts seamlessly for varying screen resolutions.